tahaozturk/laptop-price-prediction/README.md

 Run the `laptop_price_prediction.ipynb` notebook in Jupyter Notebook to train the model and make predictions.

 ## Data
 The `laptop_price.csv` dataset, which includes a variety of laptop features, is used for training.
 The model undergoes detailed preprocessing to prepare data for modeling, addressing both continuous and categorical features.
+The dataset can be found in this repository.

 ## Model Performance
 The model's accuracy is assessed using MSE, RMSE, and R-squared metrics.
 Cross-validation scores are provided to evaluate the model's generalizability.